-Gresham’s expanded considerably over the twentieth century, yet it retains the warm community atmosphere which has become central to our ethos over the years.
-We continue to embrace new technologies and follow a modern approach to education, with the construction of facilities such as the Auden Theatre, the Cairns Centre and the Butterwick Centre in recent years.
+Gresham’s expanded considerably over the twentieth century, yet it retains the warm community atmosphere which has become central to our ethos.
+We continue to embrace new technologies and follow a modern approach to education, with the construction of facilities such as the Britten Building in recent years.
+Our latest development is The Dyson Building, a brand new centre for STEAM (Science, Technology, Engineering, Arts and Maths) education, which opened in September 2021.
 We remain committed to offering a high standard of education and promoting personal growth, shaping generations of confident and enquiring young people.

 Gresham’s is set in the thriving market town of Holt.
 The Senior School and Prep School currently occupy an attractive and spacious site on the edge of Holt, a short walk from the shops and amenities in the town centre, while the Pre-Prep School inhabits a historic building located in the heart of Holt.

 Our School Archive was established in 2005 as a part of the school’s 450th anniversary celebrations.
 Since then, our Archivist Liz Larby has built up a collection of documents, photographs and other objects which tie into the School’s long history.
 If you are interested in finding out more about the archives please go to the Archives section of the website where you will find articles, photographs and a link to our digitised Gresham magazines.